gwenknight/ecdc_data_age_sex/README.md

 Calculations of variation in incidence of total infection numbers First results figure

-Step 3
+Step 3_
-Fitting models to R by age and sex.
+Fitting models in R by age and sex.

-Step 4
+Step 4_
 Analysis of missing data and sensitivity analysis